gravity-ui/page-constructor/src/blocks/Header/README.md

 `background?:`

-- `fullWidth: true | false` — Background width: to the entire screen width or as per column size.
+- `fullWidth: true | false` — Background width: Color to the entire screen width or as per column size.
+- `fullWidthMedia: true | false` — Media width: Picture or Video to the entire screen width or as per column size.
 - `color: string` — Background color
-- `url?: string` — Background image
+- `image?: string | ImageObjectProps | ImageDeviceProps`
+- `video?: Video`

 `theme?: default | dark` — Sets the text color (black by default, white for the dark background).